acmesh-official/acme.sh/README.md

   --home                            Specifies the home dir for acme.sh .
   --useragent                       Specifies the user agent string. it will be saved for future use too.
   --accountemail                    Specifies the account email for registering, Only valid for the '--install' command.
-  --accountkey                      Specifyes the account key path, Only valid for the '--install' command.
+  --accountkey                      Specifies the account key path, Only valid for the '--install' command.
+  --days                            Specifies the days to renew the cert when using '--issue' command.
+The max value is 80 days.

 ```